TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 ## Tips and Tricks
 - Use the [`limit()`](https://docs.influxdata.com/flux/v0.12/functions/transformations/limit/) function to reduce the number of rows queried from InfluxDB, this should be done because the current iteration of the Grafana plugin for flux does not handle large quantities of rows
 - [`join()`](https://docs.influxdata.com/flux/v0.12/functions/transformations/join) is not a pipe function and does not use the pipe forward operator, `join()` instead is a start point for that line of the query
-- Avoid pressing the tab key while in the editor as it will autocomplete code that may not want to be inserted
+- Avoid pressing the tab key while in the editor as it will autocomplete code that may not be intended
 - Leave the `from(bucket: "undefined")` pre-made query until the query is written, this makes the query run on an undefined database in InfluxDB, so development can continue without overloading the grafana IDE